Gilbert syndrome

 Overview

-Gilbert syndrome requires no treatment.
+Gilbert syndrome needs no treatment.

 Symptoms

-The most frequent sign of Gilbert syndrome is an occasional yellowish tinge of the skin and the whites of the eyes as a result of slightly higher levels of bilirubin in the blood.
-In people with Gilbert syndrome, bilirubin levels may increase due to:
+The most common sign of Gilbert syndrome is an occasional yellowish tinge of the skin and the whites of the eyes, called jaundice.
+Jaundice is a result of slightly higher levels of bilirubin in the blood.

-• Illness, such as a cold or the flu
+- Illness, such as a cold or the flu.

-• Fasting or eating a very low-calorie diet
+- Fasting or eating a very low-calorie diet.

 When to see a doctor